furkan9000/WEB-GIS-FINAL/README.md

 ![Resim açıklaması](image/6.png)

 Alternatively, you can view locations and draw routes as a guest without logging in, but you cannot express your opinions about the location; you can only read the comments.

+**Note:** This application creates all kinds of routes on the local computer, but it cannot create routes on the given link connected to the server.
+This is because, since the application does not have a domain, the internet does not see "https" as secure and does not allow it to use the location.

 ![Resim açıklaması](image/8.png)